 You should also consider getting a good cold weather sleeping bag to help you sleep well if temps are going to get below freezing.
 Adding insulation and heaters aren’t the only things you can do to sleep well in any weather.
 Choose the right clothing as well.
 There’s no reason to have body aches and chilly toes when a little forethought can prevent it.

 For genuine survival situations, it takes a bit more effort to keep your popup camper warm.
-Fortunately, a few trial runs before SHTF will show you where to make improvements.
+Fortunately, a few trials runs before SHTF will show you where to make improvements.